 - Train: The nearest railway station is Dehradun railway station (107 km away from Lakhamandal).

 - Road: Buses to Chakrata are available from ISBT Kashmere Gate.
 One can hire a bus or taxi from Chakrata to Lakhamandal.

 Where to stay near Lakhamandal?

-- Hotel Shiva Residency: The property offers multi-cuisines restaurant, conference hall, doctor on call, safe deposit lockers, travel desk, laundry, secretarial services, generator back-up as well as Wi-Fi internet facility.
-Also, the rooms have air-conditioning, LCD television, snack bar in room, hot/ cold water, daily newspaper, telephone and attached bathroom.
+- Hotel Shiva Residency: The property offers a multi-cuisine restaurant, conference hall, doctor on call, safe deposit lockers, travel desk, laundry, secretarial services, generator back-up as well as Wi-Fi internet facility.

 - Hotel LP Residency: The hotel is a perfect retreat for visitors and business travelers.
-It offers WiFi, parking, laundry, room service, credit cards acceptance and many more.
-The cozy in-house restaurant is a perfect place to pamper the taste buds with a wide range of delectable dishes.
-The conference room is best suited for business meeting, events, leisure as well as get-togethers.
+It offers WiFi, parking, laundry, room service, credit card acceptance and many more.

 What are some temples near Lakhamandal?